-PMIP3 followed the PMIP protocol (Taylor et al., 2012, https://wiki.lsce.ipsl.fr/pmip3/doku.php/pmip3:design:6k:final).
-The main forcing between the MH and PI in PMIP3 is the change in the orbital configuration.
+experimental set-up for the mid-Holocene simulations in PMIP3 followed the PMIP protocol (Taylor et al., 2012; https://wiki.lsce.ipsl.fr/pmip3/doku.php/pmip3:design:6k: final, last access: 20 June 2019).
+The main forcing difference between the MH and PI in PMIP3 is the change in the orbital configuration.
 More precisely, the orbital configuration in the MH climate has an increased summer insolation and a decreased winter insolation in the Northern Hemisphere compared to the PI climate (Berger, 1978).
 In addition, the CH4 concentration is prescribed at 650 ppbv in the MH, while it is set at 760 ppbv in PI (Table 2).